sadawi/Allegro/README.md

 * `SequenceExpression`: All subexpressions are performed in sequence, one after the other.
 * `ParallelExpression`: Each subexpression should start playing at the same time.
-* `PolyphonicExpression`: Each subexpression has its own time index at which it should start playing.

 The `+` operator combines expressions into SequenceExpressions: